Orwell Astronomical Society (Ipswich)

 Once more, there was a groundswell of opinion among members to purchase a low-power, wide-field eyepiece.
 The committee held the matter in abeyance pending further investigations [1980f, 1981a, 1981b].

-During the year, David Payne led efforts to design "a more precise and sophisticated" new drive for the telescope, with support from Alan Smith and Martin Cook.
+During the year, David Payne led efforts, with support from Alan Smith and Martin Cook, to design "a more precise and sophisticated" new drive for the telescope.
 The estimated cost had increased to £200 and commercial systems were under consideration.
-Ultimately, a new drive (see image below) was constructed rather than purchased, was installed by mid-year and was commissioned on 18 and 19 October 1981 (although the control unit required further development) [1981c, 1981d, 1981e, 1981f, 1981g, 1981h].
+Ultimately, a new drive (see figure 5) was constructed rather than purchased, installed by mid-year and commissioned on 18 and 19 October 1981 (although the control unit required subsequent further development) [1981c, 1981d, 1981e, 1981f, 1981g, 1981h].
 The new design was based on a stepper motor, thought to be superior for the application to a synchronous motor, and reduced the extent of the drive train required to transmit torque to the RA drive wheel.
-It also had the advantage that the rate of the stepper motor could be adjusted, enabling sidereal rate to be set exactly.
+It also had the advantage that the speed of the motor could be adjusted, enabling sidereal rate to be set exactly.

 1982

 Unfortunately, the telescope drive was found to have a periodic wobble in RA, of approximate amplitude 20 arcseconds, due to mechanical defects in the drive train.
-Although short photographs of bright objects (e.g. the Moon) were possible, the wobble prevented long exposure photography from being undertaken with the telescope.
+Although short photographs of bright objects (e.g. the Moon) were possible, the wobble prevented long exposure photography from being undertaken.
 The committee undertook to investigate the matter [1982a, 1982c].

 David Payne intended to complete work on the new control unit for the telescope drive during 1982, to make the drive easier to use [1982a].
 However, little progress appears to have been made and, by the end of the year, the matter was still outstanding [1982f, 1982g].